The Columbus Itinerary at a Glance

 Lunch: With help from master chefs at The Kitchen, create an Italian lunch party.
 Prepare a complete meal, and when the table is set, dig in!

-Afternoon: Explore the shop at Krema Nut Company, where nuts have been hand-roasted and made into peanut butter for 100 years.
+Afternoon: Explore the shop at Krema Nut Company, where nuts have been hand-roasted and made into peanut butter for over 100 years.
 Then, take a lesson in how essential oils are blended to create custom scents at Glenn Avenue Soap Company.
 Weigh, blend and pour the ingredients for your own beer soap crafted with local brew.

 Morning: Learn how chocolates are made at world-famous, family-owned Anthony-Thomas Candy Company.
 Then watch a solid chunk of wood become a baseball bat.
 Meet the maker of bats for the pros at Phoenix Bat Company and take home your own engraved mini bat.

 Lunch: The best in Amish cooking shows how “comfort food” got its name.
 Savor a family-style buffet at Der Dutchman.

 Afternoon: The American Whistle Corporation, America’s only metal whistle manufacturer, reveals how these legendary whistles are made.
 Then, travel back in time at Ohio History Center’s interactive 1950s: Building the American Dream exhibit.